-Used since antiquity as both a restorative and medicant, in China Ginseng is so highly prized wars have been fought over the forests in which it thrives.
-The plant’s origin is also the stuff of legends.
-According to one account, Ginseng was discovered when a mysterious voice beckoned to passing villagers from beneath a man-shaped plant called Jen-shen or “Man Root”.
-In another, the spirit of Ginseng springs to life when lightning strikes a clear mountain spring, suddenly fusing the essence of fire, water, and earth.
+Ginseng has been used since antiquity as both a restorative and medicant.
+In China, the root is so prized that wars have been fought over the forests in which it thrives.
+According to one legend Ginseng was discovered when a mysterious voice beckoned passing villagers from beneath the man-shaped plant known in Chinese as Jen-shen or “Man Root”.
+In another, the spirit of Ginseng first leapt to life when lightning struck a clear mountain spring, fusing the primal essences of fire, water, and earth.

-Though there are several varieties of Ginseng, all of which offer significant health benefits, Panax Ginseng is the variety most commonly prescribed as both a medicant and restorative.
-The word Panax, which means “cure-all” in Greek, is rooted in the same significance as the word panacea.
+Though several varieties of Ginseng exist, all of which offer significant health benefits, it is Panax Ginseng that is the variety most commonly sought after and prescribed.
+The word panax, means “cure-all” in Greek, and is a synonym for the word panacea.

-Chinese chronicles speak highly of an ancient society of foragers known as Va-pang-suis.
-These men, all reputedly of impeccable character, once scoured the mountains of Northern China in search of Ginseng.
-Their foraging, undertaken both as a spiritual and commercial quest, began with ceremonial solicitations to the spirit of the plant and culminated in recitations of gratitude to the mountains from which it sprang.
+Ancient Chinese chronicles refer to an erstwhile society of foragers known as Va-pang-suis, all reputedly men of impeccable character, who once scoured the mountains of Northern China in search of Ginseng.
+Their foraging, was undertaken both as a spiritual and commercial quest.
+It began with ceremonial solicitations to the spirit of the Ginseng and culminated in recitations of gratitude to the mountains from which it sprang.

-The chronicles tell us that as the Va-pang-suis hunted for their treasured roots, they too were being stalked by a notorious band of roving Ginseng thieves known as the White Swans.
-Though murderous if crossed, the White Swans followed their own meticulous code of ethical banditry.
+The ancient chronicles also tell us that as the Va-pang-suis hunted Ginsengm they too were being stalked by a notorious band of roving thieves known as the White Swans.
+Though they could be murderous if crossed, the White Swans also followed a code of ethical banditry.

-Once they had robbed a Ginseng hunter of his prize, he was summarily presented with a little red flag and sent upon his way unharmed.
-The flag served to warn other White Swans who may be in the area that he had already been robbed once, and could now forage unharmed for the remainder of the season.
+Once they had robbed a Ginseng hunter of his treasured roots he was presented with a little red flag and sent upon his way unharmed.
+The flag was designed to warn other thieves in the area that he had been sufficiently robbed and could now be left to forage in peace for the remainder of the foraging season.